-To acquire a pool pass at any location, Covington residents will need to provide proof of residency, (a valid driver's license or State ID).
+To obtain a pool pass, Covington residents will need to provide proof of residency, (a valid driver's license or State ID).
 If a resident has recently relocated to Covington and is not yet in possession of an ID with proof of address, a lease or utility bill showing a Covington address along with a photo ID is acceptable.

-The Recreation Office, in partnership with Vision 2015, is currently working on expanding the Licking River Greenway trail system along the Licking River.
-In addition to this project, the City offers a variety of other trail options, including paved, walking and bike trails, nature trails and trails specifically catering to bicyclists that can be accessed throughout the City’s park system.
+The Recreation Office, in partnership with Skyward NKY, is currently working on expanding the Licking River Greenway trail system along the Licking River.
+In addition to this project, the City offers a variety of other trail options, including paved walking and bike trails, nature trails, and trails specifically catering to bicyclists that can be accessed throughout the City’s park system.

 Toddlers and young children will delight in the zero-depth water and splash park located at the Bill Cappel Youth Sports Complex.
 This park is open during summer months from June to August and available exclusively to residents with pool passes.

 The City's park offer various amenities, such as: